NLnetLabs/unbound/doc/unbound.conf.rst

 The A/AAAA answer is then cached and returned to the client.
-If the external hook was called the TTL changes to ensure it doesn't surpass :ref:`ipsecmod-max-ttl:<unbound.conf.ipsecmod-max-ttl>`.
+If the external hook was called the TTL changes to ensure it doesn't surpass :ref:`ipsecmod-max-ttl<unbound.conf.ipsecmod-max-ttl>`.

 The same procedure is also followed when :ref:`prefetch: yes<unbound.conf.prefetch>` is used, but the A/AAAA answer is given to the client before the hook is called.
-:ref:`ipsecmod-max-ttl:<unbound.conf.ipsecmod-max-ttl>` ensures that the A/AAAA
+:ref:`ipsecmod-max-ttl<unbound.conf.ipsecmod-max-ttl>` ensures that the A/AAAA
 answer given from cache is still relevant for opportunistic IPsec.

 .. _unbound.conf.ipsecmod-enabled: